giangnguyen2412/giangnguyen2412.github.io/_posts/2022-07-29-review-at-aaai.md

 classes: wide
 ---

-Hey, I will be joining both AAAI-23 and AISTATS-23 as a reviewer.
+Hey, I will be joining ICLR, AAAI, and AISTATS-23 as a reviewer.
+They are all premier AI research venues.
 I hope to see your interesting papers there.